 Reduce Emissions – Walk to Work

 By virtually commuting or walking to work at least one day a week, you can drastically cut carbon emissions from gas powered vehicles.
 Walking at least 10 minutes, three times a day will also boost your mood, increase endorphins, and get your blood moving, making you less susceptible to illness and stress.
+One bonus tip: why not suggest that your business switches to renewable energy?
+There are various competitive business electricity rates and greener alternatives out there that can, in the long term, save a business a large amount of money.

 We liked the Euro Women’s Oxford lace up style from Therafit Shoe company, with their orthotic arch support, and customizable heel.
 Featuring three removable inserts, you can increase or decrease heel support in seconds, making that city walk to work or shift on your feet seem like a breeze.
 SRP $119.